ginnyintifa/GPDall/README.md

 ## Map variants to protein units

-User can view a sample of the input protUnit_file by calling "protUnit_example"
+User can view a sample of the input protUnit_file by calling `protUnit_example`

 ```{r}